Onimusha: Reception

 The Onimusha series has received overall positive reviews with most of the main games on the PlayStation 2, receiving average scores of more than 80%.
 As a comparison, most spin-offs from the series have not been as successful.
 The titles have influenced other games from the company including Devil May Cry, Shadow of Rome and Resident Evil 4.
 The samurai game Genji: Dawn of the Samurai was cited by Inafune as an "Onimusha clone" although its designer Yoshiki Okamoto denied such statement.

 The series has often been compared with the Resident Evil series and has been praised for its focus in action.
 The first two games, however, were criticized for forcing the player to use the Directional Pad rather than the left analogue to make the playable character to move.
 This issue was solved with the third release which generated a good response.
 Another subject of criticism is the length of each game with opinions sometimes differing due to the replay value they offer.
 Yoshinori Ono acknowledged the third game's short length and thus made Dawn of Dreams become the series' longest title.

 The original game was a major hit on the PS2, becoming the console's first game to sell over a million copies.
 While Onimusha 2 was also a best-selling title Capcom noticed how it did poorly in European regions.
 The third and fourth titles received less favorable sales with Keiji Inafune addressing people's concerns about how the former game did not feel like a samurai story while various gaming journalists noted the latter was overshadowed by next generation consoles.
-As of June 2024 the series has sold 8.7 million copies to date.
+As of September 2026, the series has sold 10 million copies to date.

+Aggregate review scores As of August 31, 2026.